AtreyaSh/moodleSTACKQns/README.md

 # STACK Mathematics Questions for Moodle

-This is a collection of moodle calculus questions using the STACK plug-in within Moodle version 3.4.
+This is a collection of moodle calculus questions using the STACK plug-in within Moodle versions 3.3+.

 ## Guide for Ubuntu Linux OS